hello30190f/OneNoteAlternative/firstPrototype/note/backendDataServer/interrupts/newInfo.md

 # newInfo
 ## Role
- Notifiy the frontend notebooks or pages are created or deleted.
+ Notify the frontend notebooks or pages are created or deleted.

 ## interrupt data
 ```json